glesys/molecule-driver/README.md

-# Molecule GleSYS Plugin
+# Molecule Glesys Plugin

-Molecule driver to spin up and run tests in GleSYS Cloud servers for easy testing
+Molecule driver to spin up and run tests in Glesys Cloud servers for easy testing

 # Installation and Usage